Lemon Tree Passage - Tanilba Bay

 Residential development activity is lower than average in Lemon Tree Passage - Tanilba Bay according to AreaSearch's national comparison of local real estate markets

-Lemon Tree Passage - Tanilba Bay has seen approximately 19 dwellings receiving development approval annually over the past five financial years, totalling 97 homes.
-As of FY26, two approvals have been recorded.
-On average, each dwelling has accommodated around two new residents per year between FY21 and FY25, indicating strong demand that supports property values.
-The average construction cost value for new homes is $508,000.
+Lemon Tree Passage - Tanilba Bay has seen approximately 19 dwelling approvals per year over the past five financial years, totalling 97 homes.
+In FY26 so far, there have been 2 approvals recorded.
+On average, each dwelling has accommodated around 2 new residents annually between FY21 and FY25, indicating strong demand that supports property values.
+The average construction cost of new dwellings is $508,000.

-In the current financial year, $1.9 million in commercial approvals have been registered, suggesting a predominantly residential focus compared to other areas in NSW.
-Compared to the rest of NSW, Lemon Tree Passage - Tanilba Bay has shown substantially reduced construction activity, with 56.0% fewer approvals per person than the regional average.
-This limited new supply generally supports stronger demand and values for established dwellings.
-Recent construction comprises 69.0% standalone homes and 31.0% townhouses or apartments, indicating a shift from the current housing mix of 91.0% houses.
-The estimated population per dwelling approval in the area is 1357 people, reflecting its quiet development environment.
-Future projections show Lemon Tree Passage - Tanilba Bay adding approximately 1,100 residents by 2041.
+This year, $1.9 million in commercial approvals have been registered, indicating a predominantly residential focus.
+Compared to the rest of NSW, Lemon Tree Passage - Tanilba Bay has seen significantly reduced construction activity (56.0% below regional average per person), which generally supports stronger demand and values for established dwellings.
+This is also below national averages, suggesting maturity in the area and possible planning constraints.
+Recent construction comprises 69.0% standalone homes and 31.0% townhouses or apartments, marking a shift from the current housing mix of 91.0% houses.
+The estimated population per dwelling approval is 1357 people, reflecting its quiet development environment.
+Future projections indicate Lemon Tree Passage - Tanilba Bay adding approximately 1,100 residents by 2041.

 Frequently Asked Questions - Development